AdguardTeam/LegalDocs/adguard.com/privacy/windows.html.md

 - App language
 - App configuration (enabled features, protection status, etc.)
 - License status and expiration date
-- User interactions: names of screens, windows, dialogs, buttons clicked
+- User interactions: names of screens, windows, dialogs, and clicked buttons
 - Time since the app was first used
-- Device information (OS version, screen resolution, system locale, system theme)
+- Device information: OS version, screen resolution, system locale, and system theme
-- User agent (device brand and model, name, version, and system architecture)
+- User agent information: device brand and model, name, version, and system architecture

-- Unique generated identifier
-- Activation source
-- Network status
+Submitting this information is optional.
+If you choose not to consent, no data will be transmitted.
+You may withdraw your consent at any time.

 When the data is sent to AdGuard, your IP address may be temporarily collected as part of our server logs.